simonwep/pickr/README.md

 * removeAttribute(el`:HTMLElement`, name`:String`) _- Removes an attribute from a HTMLElement and returns the value._
 * createFromTemplate(str`:String`) _- See [inline doumentation](https://github.com/Simonwep/pickr/blob/master/src/js/lib/utils.js#L88)_
 * adjustableInputNumbers(el`:InputElement`, negative`:boolean`) _- Creates the possibility to change the numbers in an inputfield via mouse scrolling._

+Use this utils carefully, it's not for sure that they will stay forever!

 ## Contributing
 If you want to open a issue, create a Pull Request or simply want to know how you can run it on your local machine, please read the [Contributing guide](https://github.com/Simonwep/pickr/blob/master/.github/CONTRIBUTING.md).